 Bruce Robinson — whose Nisga’a name, Owii`lo`ly`eyum`gaudlth`ni`Ki`insque, means Grizzly Bear with a Big Heart — also came to the courthouse to support Justine.
 He works for VACFSS as a Family Support Elder and says he’s been at the table for mediations between Justine, the social workers and the lawyers.

 “I am a voice and a vehicle for engaging and fostering respect between the families and the Social Workers,” writes Robinson in a statement to The Discourse.
 “I see both the good and the bad effects the system has upon our families.”

 While his employer is pushing to have Justine’s children permanently removed, Robinson doesn’t agree with that decision.

 “I see Justine as a strong and healthy mom, and to keep the children separated from her, you know, it’s not right,” he said outside the courtroom.
 “She can do a lot of good things for herself and her children if we give some good supports.”

-This piece was edited by Robin Perelle, with fact-checking and copy editing by Jonathan von Ofenheim.
+This piece is part of our in-depth coverage of B.C.’s child-welfare system.
+It was edited by Robin Perelle, with fact-checking and copy editing by Jonathan von Ofenheim.
 The Discourse’s executive editor is Rachel Nixon.